dapr/dapr/samples/distributed-calculator/README.md

 ## Prerequisites

-In order to run this sample, you'll need to have an actions-enabled Kubernetes cluster.
+In order to run this sample, you'll need to have an Actions-enabled Kubernetes cluster.
 Follow [these instructions](https://github.com/actionscore/actions/#install-on-kubernetes) to set this up.

 ## Running the Sample